mozilla/PRESC/README.md

   models for another issue, then a new notebook would be helpful.
 That being said, a notebook should satisfy the following criteria:

-    a) it should run beginning to end without error
+    a) it should run beginning to end without error.

     b) it should be easy to follow and have a clear narrative presenting context, data, results, and interpretation.
 This may mean some redundancy in code, but